How do the Arizona Rattlers measure success?

 Just look up and count the ArenaBowl championship banners – 1994, 1997, 2012, 2013 – hanging from the rafters of Talking Stick Resort Arena in downtown Phoenix.

-Founded in 1992 as an expansion team, the Rattlers reign as the Arena Football League’s third-oldest active franchises.
-Arizona also is one of the AFL’s most storied teams, having made 19 playoff appearances and winning nine West Division championships and four National Conference titles.
+Founded in 1992 as an expansion team, the Rattlers became the Arena Football League’s third-oldest franchise, until this season, where it followed the Iowa Barnstormers and the Spokane Shock (now Spokane Empire) to the IFL.
+Arizona also became the AFL’s most storied team, having made 21 playoff appearances and winning ten West Division championships and five National Conference titles.

 Speculation began in 1987 – before the arrival of Valley teams like the Cardinals, Diamondbacks, Coyotes and Mercury – that Phoenix would be a target for the newly formed AFL.
 On Sept.
 11, 1991, it was announced that Jerry Colangelo would be awarded a franchise.
 Colangelo, then-owner of the NBA’s Phoenix Suns, tried to hire Frank Kush as the team’s first coach, but the Arizona State University legend declined the invitation.